face-hh/webx/docs/for-users/basic-user-manual.md

 * Download [Rust](https://www.rust-lang.org/tools/install).
 Then, you just need to open `install-linux.sh` as an executable (if you can't execute it, first do `sudo chmod +x ./install-linux.sh`, then you should be able to install).

+> `install-linux.sh` is available in the `/napture` folder of the WebX repository.
+You'll need to download the entire folder from [here](https://github.com/face-hh/webx/tree/master/napture).

 ### macOS

 * Download [Rust](https://www.rust-lang.org/tools/install) and [Homebrew](https://brew.sh).
 Then, you just need to open `install-macos.sh` as an executable (if you can't execute it, first do `chmod +x ./install-macos.sh`, then you should be able to install).

+> `install-macos.sh` is available in the `/napture` folder of the WebX repository.
+You'll need to download the entire folder from [here](https://github.com/face-hh/webx/tree/master/napture).

 ### Windows